Sedation Dentistry Plano, TX

 IV Dental Sedation

-A medical anesthesiologist administers intravenous or IV sedation in our office, and you are under his care for the entire length of the procedure.
-This is similar to a deep sleep, with little or no remembrance of the procedure.
+A medical anesthesiologist administers intravenous or IV sedation in our office, and you are under his care for the entire procedure.
+This is similar to deep sleep, with little or no remembrance of the procedure.

 Sedation Dentistry FAQs